quanteda/spacyr/index.md

     and purchase a 64-bit system to replace your ancient 32-bit platform.)

-    If you alreayd have any version of conda, you can skip this step.
+    If you already have any version of conda, you can skip this step.
     You can check it by entering `conda --version` in the Terminal.

     For a Windows-based system, Visual C++ Build Tools or Visual Studio